checkly/docs.checklyhq.com/site/content/docs/monitoring/optimizing-reliability.md

 ---
-title: Optimizing your monitoring for reliability
+title: Optimizing your monitoring for reliability - Checkly Docs
+displayTitle: Optimizing your monitoring for reliability
+navTitle: Optimizing reliability
 weight: 4
 menu:
   platform: